Mughammad-Case/CDV01_Career_Goals_Reflection_MUGCAS25563_PTO2508_GroupB_Mughammad-Case_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

-    - **Complete JavaScript fundamentals** and apply them by building and deploying at least one interactive project by June 2026.
+    - **Learn JavaScript fundamentals** and apply them by building and deploying at least one interactive project by June 2026.
         - **Rationale:** Strengthens practical coding ability and demonstrates problem-solving skills through hands-on application.
     - **Design and publish an online portfolio** showcasing completed projects, certifications, and skills by August 2026.
         - **Rationale:** Serves as a professional showcase for potential employers and a record of growth.